Boundedness questions for Calabi-Yau threefolds: Rigid non-movable surfaces

 A final question concerns how many rigid non-movable surfaces on $X$ there can be.
 An easy argument shows that for any given $\rho +1$ irreducible surfaces on $X$, some integral combination of at most $[(\rho +1)/2]$ of them must be mobile, where $[\, .\, ]$ denotes the integral part of a number (there will be an integral dependence between the corresponding classes, and then just take terms with negative coefficients to the other side).
-Since $c_2 (X')$ is non-negative on nef divisors on a flopped model $X'$ \cite{Yau, Miy}, we deduce from the transformation formula that $c_2 (X)$ is non-negative on any mobile class on $X$; this implies that we cannot have more than $\rho$ rigid non-movable surfaces $E$ with $c_2 \cdot E <0$.
+Remark 1.2 implies that $c_2 (X)$ is non-negative on any mobile class on $X$; this implies that we cannot have more than $\rho$ rigid non-movable surfaces $E$ with $c_2 \cdot E <0$.
 In fact we cannot have more than $\rho$ such surfaces $E$ with $c_2 \cdot E \le 0$, unless there is a base point free linear system $|D|$ on $X$ with $c_2 (X)\cdot D = 0$; $X$ then has a very special structure, as studied in \cite{Og}.
 In general there may exist infinitely many rigid non-movable surfaces, as for instance would be the case with an elliptic \CY threefold over a rational surface $S$ for which the generic fibre over $\C (S)$ had infinite Mordell--Weil group.
 A natural question to ask if whether any \CY threefold $X$ containing infinitely many rigid non-movable surfaces has to be of fibre type.
 In the case we study in detail later in this paper, namely $\rho =2$, it will however be clear that there are at most two rigid non-movable surfaces.